[FCSC 2019] - 3615 Incident (1/3)

 Volatility3

 There are several tools available for analyzing a memory image.
-For the purposes of this challenge, we’ll be using Volatility3
+For the purposes of this challenge, we’ll be using Volatility3 and grep (more useful than it sounds :p).

 Volatility3 is an open-source tool for extracting information from a memory dump on a Windows, MacOS or Linux system via plugins.